 1957 - Ferry’s eldest of 4 sons now enters the Porsche story.
 Like Ferry, he is named Ferdinand Porsche after his grandfather.
 Formally, he is referred to as “Ferdinand Alexander.”
 He is nicknamed "Butzi.”
 His youth is filled with a fascination for cars and the family’s business.
 As a young man, he attends the Waldorf School in Stuttgart.
 Then the Ulm School of Design.
 He is dismissed from the latter after his first year.
 The basis: the examination board “doubts his talents.”
 In 1957, at age 22, he begins practical training with corporate Porsche in the body design department under the authority of the company’s long time Body Design Director, Erwin Komenda.
 In Butzi's own words, he does not consider himself a designer, rather he wants to be regarded as "technically talented in shaping.”

 1959 - Ferry is now 50 years of age.
-He is thinking of the next Porsche vehicle and who will design it---whose name will be stamped on it.
-Among Ferry’s sons, Butzi is the obvious choice as he is the eldest son and the most dedicated to the business of Porsche.
-And although Butzi does not like being called a designer, he is.
+He is thinking of the next Porsche vehicle to take the place of the 356.
+Among Ferry’s sons, Butzi is the obvious choice to author this car as he is the eldest son and the most dedicated to the Porsche business.

 Ferry lays out the basic requirements for the car for Butzi.
 Referencing the 356, the next generation Porsche is to offer more comfort, a larger cabin, more trunk storage space, and improved performance.
 Based on this, Butzi produces the first sketches for what will be the Type 901/911 in 1959.
 The fact that the 901/911 Type Number does not appear until 1963—4 years from this moment—suggests this work being currently off the record.
 It’s possible Ferry wants to confirm for himself what his son is capable of before it being publicly known what Butzi is doing.
-Point being, it would certainly not serve Ferry’s reputation or that of the company were Butzi to design a flop and publicly fall on his face.
-How involved Komenda is—as Porsche’s Body Design Director—during this early 901/911 design phase is unknown.
-With Ferry symbolically handing his son the keys to the design kingdom of Porsche, the hand writing is on the wall for Komenda, if perhaps illegible at this stage.
+Point being, it would certainly not serve Ferry’s reputation or that of the company were Butzi to design a flop and fall on his face publicly.
+Komenda, as Porsche’s Body Design Director, seems excluded.
+With Ferry symbolically handing his son the keys to the body design kingdom of Porsche, the hand writing is on the wall for Komenda, if perhaps illegible to him at this early stage.

-An immense talent in his own right, Komenda lived, in large part, in the shadows of those standing just next to him iwho were n the spotlight.
-And who received, not necessarily took, relentless credit for the great body of work Komenda had done.
+An immense talent in his own right, Komenda lived, in large part, in the shadow of those who were just next to him in the spotlight.
+And who received, not necessarily took, credit for the great body of work Komenda had done.
 No criticism is levied here against this credit practice as it's a given that corporate names receive credit for what is accomplished by employees.
-People in employment either accept this, are contracted to it, or go elsewhere if ego demands it.
+People in employment either accept this, are contracted to it, or go elsewhere if their ego demands it.
 Komenda stayed.

-Exactly who and how many people were genuinely responsible for the body design of the 901/911 is now impossible to accurately account for.
+Exactly how many people were genuinely responsible for the body design of the 901/911 that Butzi began working on is now impossible to accurately account for.
 Regardless, given Komenda’s title as Director of Porsche Body Design, the authority—and so the credit—should have been falling on him.
 It’s not.
-Tensions rise within Porsche with Butzi and Komenda at the heart of a brewing storm of credit.
+Tensions rise within Porsche with Butzi and Komenda at the heart of a swirling storm of credit.
 Where Komenda once had the originator of the company, Ferdinand Porsche (Ferry’s father) by his side, Komenda’s old guard is now gone.
 Corporate Porsche, as Komenda had known it, is evolving before his eyes into a new rendition of itself with the next generation Porsche family member clearly standing in the publicity spotlight.

-Who authored the 901/911’s design is important if for no other reason than to offer due respect to the author(s).
+Who authored the 901/911’s design is important if for no other reason than to offer admiration where it's genuinely due.
 On the surface, publicity shines the light on Butzi.
-In shadow writings, Komenda is credited.
+In shadow records, Komenda is credited.
 The design team at Reutter may also have participated.
-Certain from all this uncertainty is the 901/911 having been created under a measure of conflict with any number of designers involved, none of them knowing at the time that the form—jointly created as may be concluded—would be the car form Porsche would eventually be most associated with.
+Certain from all the uncertainty in this matter is the 901/911 having been created under a measure of conflict with any number of designers involved, none of them knowing at the time that the form—jointly created as may be concluded—would be the car form Porsche would eventually be most associated with.

 It’s possible the development of the 901/911 being the beginning of the end for Porsche as a family run business.
-This is said on the basis of two main factors.
-First is the conflict that arose between a family member and a long time employee that had, in part, played a key role in the greatness of corporate Porsche.
+This is based on two main events.
+The stage is first set by the conflict that arose between a family member, Butzi, and a long time employee, Komenda, who had, in large part, played a key role in the greatness of corporate Porsche as it stood---the visual design of Porsche products being the first point of consumer appeal.
+And, Porsche being well known because of this appeal.
+There can be no question as to Komenda's responsibility as a body designer for Porsche having been well attended over the years.
 Secondly is Ferry coming to a conclusion, in 1972, and saying so himself, that the company had "outgrown being family run."
-There is a span of several years between the 901/911’s development and Porsche going public, this interval being a period where, speculatively, Ferry came to realize that loyalty to family and loyalty to employees is not easily managed.
+There is a span of several years between the 901/911’s development and Ferry taking the company public, this interval being a period where, speculatively, Ferry came to realize that loyalty to family and loyalty to employees is not easily managed.